Palliative Care Conference

 2:30 p.m. - 3:30 p.m Closing Session and Concluding Remarks

 Conference participants will be able to pick from a variety of topics presented during two concurrent sessions: from 10:30 a.m. - 12:30 p.m. and from 1:00 - 2:15 p.m.
 9-10 topics will be offered in each session.
-The session topics and speakers will be available in January, 2014.
-The session descriptions should be finalized by mid-February and they will be posted on this website.
+The listing of the Concurrent Session topics and speakers willbe available sometime in January, 2015.

 Online registration is available by clicking here.
+Please note that you will be able to choose your Concurrent Session selections when they become avaiable in January.
 You may also phone in your registration by calling 516.323.3550 with your MasterCard, Visa, or purchase order information.
 To register in-person, by fax, or mail visit our registration page.
 Click here and follow the directions.
 You will need the following registration information:

 The conference check-in, breakfast and Opening and Closing Sessions will be held in the Madison Theater in the Public Square building at Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, New York 11571.
 Click here for directions to the campus and a campus map.

-Exhibit table space will be available in the Wilbur Arts Center Lobby and Gymnasium.
+Exhibit table space will be available in the Public Square Lobby.
 Exhibits are scheduled from 8:30 a.m. - 12:30 p.m..
-For information on available sponsorship opportunities and exhibit space click here, or contact Louis Cino at firstname.lastname@example.org or at 516.323.3570.
+For information on available sponsorship opportunities and exhibit space click here, or contact Louis Cino at email@example.com or at 516.323.3554.

 Nursing Continuing Education Credit